DBUPDGEN

 Note: the generated SQL code depends on the database you run the script against.
 Two different databases could very well result in different code being generated, and the code generated for one database, may fail in another database.

--noexec Instructs the update script to get the files and them through Preppis to get all include files referred to, but not proceed with further processing.
-You normally use -noexec with -get to create kits for installation at customer sites.
+‑noexec Instructs the update script to get the files and run them through Preppis to retrieve all included files to and compile any C# or VB files, without proceeding with further processing.
+You normally use ‑noexec with ‑get to create kits for installation at customer sites.

 When you specify -noexec, you cannot specify -database, -Server, -Password or -save.

-You cannot specify -config, -VSS, -subsystem or -label to an update script, as the value for these were determined by DBUPDGEN and hard-wired into the update script.
+Update scripts do not accept the switches ‑config, ‑VC, ‑subsystem or ‑label, as the value for these were determined by DBUPDGEN and are hard-wired into the update script.

--get With -get, the update script creates, in the current directory, a directory for each subsystem included in the update script.
-In each subsystem directory, the script gets the files, placing them in an AbaPerls SQL directory structure.
-Files with objects that are to be dropped from the database are placed in a separate AbaPerls SQL directory structure under OBSOLETE-FILES in the subsystem directory.
+With ‑get, the update script creates a directory for each subsystem included in the update script.
+For each subsystem directory, the script gets the files and places them in an AbaPerls SQL directory structure.
+Files that have been deleted between from-version and to-version placed in a separate AbaPerls SQL directory structure under OBSOLETE-FILES in the subsystem directory.
+With ‑get, the update script also creates SS‑FILES.LIS in the top directory with version-control information about the files.

 Normally you use -get together with -noexec to create kits for installation at customer sites.

--noVSS Instructs the update script to not read from SourceSafe, but get all files from disk.
-You use this when installing at a customer site without access to SourceSafe.
+Instructs the update script to not access the version-control system, but read all files from disk.
+You use this when installing at a customer site. ‑noVC implies ‑use_disk.

--use_disk Without -noVSS, -use_disk instructs the update script to first look for the files on disk, before it looks in SourceSafe, according to AbaPerls file-lookup order.
-This is handy when you want to test an upgrade script without checking in changes that might be experimental.
+Without ‑noVC, ‑use_disk instructs the update script to first look for the files on disk, before it looks in version-control, according to AbaPerls file-lookup order.

-With -noVSS, -use_disk is implied, and the update script looks for the file in the structure created with -get.
+With ‑noVC, ‑use_disk is implied, and the update script looks for the file in the structure created with ‑get.

 Miscellaneous

--log Specifies the name for the log file, to which all output from the update script is written.
-If you do not specify -log, the update script will log to a file named db.LOG.
-For more infor about the log, see the section Output from Update Scripts.
+‑log Specifies the name for the log file, to which all output from the update script is written.
+If you do not specify ‑log, the update script will log to a file named db.log.
+Normally, an existing file is overwritten.
+If you prepend the file name with ++, the update script appends to the log file..
+For more information about the log, see the section Output from Update Scripts.

 Only use -force when you really need to override the configuration saved in the database.